YaBoyMH/Blooket-Hack-Request/README.md

 I will update the list of people as I list code on it.

 Also go and check out all their repositorys too I am not giving them to you I am trying to find something that you need!
 Although there is some hacks that people may want to have in the repository thanks!

+Also thank my friend Joseph for helping! 👍